Compression with Privacy-Preserving Random Access: Compression scheme

-To prove the existence of a reliable and private code we use a probabilistic argument where the decoder $( \cG,f)$ is randomly selected in a certain decoder ensemble.
-We then show that with high probability $( \cG,f)$ admits an encoding $P_{\bo{C}|\bo{X}}$ such that $(P_{\bo{C}|\bo{X}}, \cG,f)$ is private and satisfies $P_{e}^{(n)} =o(1)$ (assuming $R>H(p)$).
-The random decoder ensemble is described next.
+we first draw the decoder pair \( (\cG, f) \) at random from a suitable decoder ensemble.
+We then show that, with positive probability, the selected decoder admits an encoding distribution \( P_{\bo{C}|\bo{X}} \) such that the resulting code satisfies the privacy constraint and achieves vanishing error probability \( P_e^{(n)} \).